Cindyzhang977/cs61b-teaching/sorting.md

 Heapification of _N_ elements takes _&Theta;(NlogN)_ time (this can be reduced to _&Theta;(N)_ using bottom-up heapification).
 A single remove operation takes _&Theta;(logN)_, so it takes _&Theta;(NlogN)_ time to remove every element from the heap.
 Therefore, the overall runtime of heap sort is _&Theta;(NlogN)_.

+In the best case, where all the elements are the same, heap sort runs in _&Theta;(N)_.

 #### Stability

 Heap sort is unstable.
 The ordering of elements inside a heap is rather random.
 The max heap only maintains the invariant that every element is greater than its children, but the ordering of its children does not matter.